spouv1234/LangLearn/README.md

 ## Contributing

-1. Fork the repository
-1. Create your feature branch
-1. Commit your changes
-1. Push to the branch
-1. Create a new Pull Request
+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## License